 Here is a list of the three best natural activities that you should perform and track:

 Sleeping helps the body to rebuild and recover muscles and make hormones.
 While walking and standing, create strong, well-developed legs and butt.
 Standing and walking prevent you from sitting and lying around all day.
-There are some really great apps to help you with these activities.
+There are some great apps to help you with these activities.

-For example, on the squat, go down slowly, pause for a split-second at the bottom of the lift, explode back up, pause for a split second at the top of the lift, and then repeat.
+For example, on the squat, go down slowly, pause for a split second at the bottom of the lift, explode back up, pause for a split second at the top, and then repeat.
 The split-second pause prevents bouncing the weight, losing form during the lift, and using momentum to cheat.
-The correct form puts the optimum level of stress across the muscle and works the primary and supporting muscles.
+The correct form puts the optimum stress level across the muscle and works the primary and supporting muscles.

 Also, lifting too much weight activates the ATP-CP energy pathway, which does not build muscle.
 As noted above, to build muscle, you must activate the glycolytic energy pathway, which requires longer resistance training to move beyond the ATP-CP pathway but not too long to move into the oxidative energy pathway.
-Here is a list of three energy pathways your can body use during resistance training and the repetitions needed to activate them:
+Here is a list of three energy pathways your body can use during resistance training and the repetitions needed to activate them:

-- ATP – CP energy pathway (strength building) lasts for 10 seconds, activates during 1 – 6 repetitions of 85% – 100% of 1rpm.
+- ATP – CP energy pathway (strength building) lasts 10 seconds and activates during 1 – 6 repetitions of 85% – 100% of 1rpm.

-Also, consider your body can slow your metabolism down, not to burn stomach fat, and use protein for other things not to build muscle.
-Therefore, to succeed, find a scientifically backed resistance training program and stay with it.
-But also keep a balanced approach and make sure that your workout and diet supplement and not substitute for natural activities and a healthy lifestyle.
+Also, consider your body can slow your metabolism, not burn stomach fat, and use protein for other things, not to build muscle.
+Therefore, to succeed, find a scientific-backed resistance training program and stay with it.
+But also keep a balanced approach and ensure that your workout and diet supplement does not substitute for natural activities and a healthy lifestyle.